About Kyogen (狂言)

 Modern Nohgaku brings to us the lives and ideas of the people of the past in a variety of ways.

-Whether you are looking for a Noh play that allows you to use your imagination, or a Kyogen play that allows you to enjoy the laughter of modern times, let’s find the play that suits you best.
+Whether you are looking for a Noh play that allows you to use your imagination or a Kyogen play that will enable you to enjoy the laughter of modern times, let’s find the play that suits you best.